dressel/GainPatterns.jl/README.md

 # GainPatterns

-This package allows the plotting and manipulation of gain patterns.
+This package allows manipulation of gain patterns.
 A gain pattern is a collection of gains (or strengths) versus angle.
 If you have a vector of angles, and a vector of gains taken at these angles, you can create a GainPattern.
-You can then create publication-ready plots of these gain patterns using PGF.
+You can then create publication-ready plots of these gain patterns using PGF with the GainPatternsTex.jl package.

-I made this package because I was finding it tedious to create these plots.
-PGF allows you to make polar plots, but you can't have negative values.
-This means you have to shift all gains so the lowest one is zero, and then shift the axis labels back.
-This package takes care of all that.

 This package also allows you to manipulate gain patterns as well.
 For example, you can normalize a gain pattern (subtract mean gain from every element, and divide by std deviation).